turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 ### Creating Emails

 Let's start by creating a very simple email class that takes the data that we will be getting from redis, and sends an email using Pony.
+Pony is a lightweight alternative to ActionMailer that's great for sending mail from non-Rails applications.

+#### Test-Driving Email

 For the moment, we will not worry about sending production emails, we'll configure the entire project to send to mailcatcher.